Regmorin/internet_shop/README.md

-# this is my network shop
+# this is my internet shop